samsaq/rails/README.md

 ---
 Title: D2 Season Tracker
-Description: A simple website to check how far along in a season you are, and see what you can do for season progress at any given time in destiny 2 - made with rails
+Description: A simple website to check how far along in a season you are, and see what you can do for season progress at any given time in destiny 2 - made with qwik
 Tags:
+  - qwik
-  - ruby
+  - qwikcity
-  - rails
+  - Destiny 2
-  - postgresql
+  - Bungie
 ---

 # Planned Features